Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 [Wireframe PDF](https://devtoguk.github.io/milestone-1-THE-A-TEAM/assets/images/pdf/wireframes.pdf)  (ctrl-click to open in a new tab)

 ## Surface
-The “petrol blue” and “dark maroon” colours were chosen from the Home page hero-image key characters and used throughout the site to create a consistent feel, but always having an eye on contrast so elements are easy to read.
+The "petrol blue" and "dark maroon" colours were chosen from the Home page "hero-image" key characters and used throughout the site to create a consistent feel, but always having an eye on contrast so elements are easy to read.

-Decided on the Googlefont “Play” as when made italic it blends very nicely to the logo.
+Chose the Googlefont “Play” as when made italic it blends very nicely to the logo.
 Also at the same time I found the use of italic and normal gives the impression of using two fonts without having to download a second.

 ## Technologies Used